 Jeremy LeClair or anyone else has no right to any of our proprietary database, it can not be marketed, sold or granted access to.
 Anyone who is granted access is doing so illegally and we will seek any remedy available to us under the law.

 Prior to joining Grand Estates Auction Company as a salaried employee in January 2016 Mr LeClair had no luxury real estate auction experience and has attended a total of 5 luxury real estate auctions with Grand Estates Auction Company.

 Furthermore Jeremy LeClair,Source.Auction, Grandeur Luxury Auctions, Grandeur Luxury, Grandeur Yacht Auctions et al are NOT affiliated with GEA INC, a registered Nevada Corp nor 4K&D Corp nor Grand Estates Auction Company.
 Grand Estates Auction Company is a US registered trademark owned exclusively by GEA Inc.

-California Fraud judgments and pending lawsuits against LeClair including fraud from a Montana client.
-Included as well is letter from LeClair's own attorney John Hanzel stating that he has no ownership rights to our Intellectual property, database etc under the non exclusive licensing agreement(which is now terminated).
+California Dept of Insurance July 2015 Accusations, California Fraud judgments and pending lawsuits against LeClair including fraud from a Montana client.
+Included as well is letter from LeClair's own attorney John Hanzel stating, in November 2016, that he has no ownership rights to our Intellectual property, database etc under the non exclusive licensing agreement(which is now terminated).

 Read California Dept of Insurance accusations against Jeremy Wyatt LeClair aka Jeremy LeClair.